sujith-eag/personal-site/content/docs/c/ds_qp/unit_5_q_answered.md

 **Answer :**

 M-way tree is a tree data structure where each node can have at most **m** children.
-It is a generalization of a binary tree where each node can have more than two children.
+It is a generalization of a binary tree where each node can have more than two children and nodes can store multiple keys.

 The number **m** refers to the maximum number of children that a node can have.
 - Each node in the tree can have up to m children.